0nza1101/leaflet-velocity-ts/README.md

 # leaflet-velocity-ts [![NPM version][npm-image]][npm-url]

+This is a typescript updated version of [leaflet-velocity](https://github.com/danwild/leaflet-velocity)

+### Compared to the other version :
-This is a typescript updated version of [leaflet-velocity](https://github.com/danwild/leaflet-velocity) compatible with the latest version of leaflet.
+* This version is compatible with the latest version of leaflet.

-This version adds a better particles management when zooming and moving the map which causes better performance on mobile devices.
+* This version adds a better particles management when zooming and moving the map which causes better performance on mobile devices.
+* This version does not need jQuery in order to work.

 ## Example use:
 ```javascript